 My interest in genealogy research was stimulated by looking at old family pictures of grandparents and great-grandparents.
 A wealth of information can be obtained from old family pictures.
 For example, the occupation of one of my paternal great-grandfathers as an Austrian soldier is suggested by the uniform he is wearing.
 The wedding picture of a maternal great-grandfather and great-grandmother reveals the name of the city where they were married.
 Four generations of relationships are also revealed in one of my pictures.
 Finally, a picture death card of a great-great-grandmother shows her date and place of death.

 Study Geography and History of Ancestors' Origins

-A knowledge of the geography and history of the location where your ancestors lived will be helpful in searching for a census, church, marriage, birth, and death records.
+Knowledge of the geography and history of the location where your ancestors lived will help you search for the census, church, marriage, birth, and death records.
 For example, I always thought that one of my great-grandmothers immigrated to the United States from Austria in 1880.
-A historical study revealed, however, that her place of birth was in Hungary and not formally ceded to Austria until 1920.
-My paternal great-grandparents were born around 1845 in Chemnitz which was then in Saxony, Prussia.
-A map of Prussia in the 1840s was different from a map of Germany today.
-By examing old maps, you can exactly pinpoint where your ancestors came from.
+A historical study revealed, however, that her place of birth was in Hungary and was not formally ceded to Austria until 1920.
+My paternal great-grandparents were born around 1845 in Chemnitz, then in Saxony, Prussia.
+A map of Prussia in the 1840s differed from a map of Germany today.
+By examining old maps, you can pinpoint where your ancestors came from.

 Examine Historical Newspapers

-The problem here is finding historical newspapers that are free.
+The problem here is finding free historical newspapers.
 I had a subscription to historical newspapers through Ancestry but had to pay a pretty penny for it.
 There are, however, free historical newspapers that you can view on Elephind and the Library of Congress Chronicling America.